bash-bits/bb-regex/README.md

 ## ⭐ [Project Overview](#toc)

-The Bash Bits Regex Module - a library of VERY handy regular expressions.
+The Bash-Bits Regex Module - a library of VERY handy regular expressions.
 We all know regular expressions can sometimes be a bit of a handful - especially if you're not a very experienced coder.
 So, whether you find them troublesome - or even if you just want to save some time - you can find a bunch of commonly-used expressions in this library, ready to go.

 ### [Branch Reliability](#toc)